BEAST6869/VibeCTRL/README.md

 ## 📖 Usage Guide

+### Dashboard — Train & Map Gestures (Polished)
+- The Dashboard now focuses solely on model training and universal gesture mappings.
+- Demo content, slides, calibration, and toasts have been removed for a clean, professional layout.
+- Left: Camera & Training — use the camera to collect data, train, and start/stop inference.
+- Right: Gesture Mappings — configure actions per gesture; changes apply globally across pages and persist in localStorage.
+- Mappings update other pages in real time (within the SPA) and persist across reloads.

+### Cookbook Page — Camera & Gestures
+- Open the Cookbook page to see a two-pane layout: book/photo area on the left and a camera panel on the right.
+- Click "Enable Detection" in the camera panel to start the same camera + gesture pipeline used on the Landing page.
+- Default mappings on Cookbook:
+  - Open Hand (palm): scroll down content
+  - Fist: scroll up content
+  - Swipe Left: previous page
+  - Swipe Right: next page
+- Gesture label and confidence bar update live under the camera.
+Use the Overlays toggle to show/hide detector overlays.
+- Keyboard fallback: use ArrowLeft/ArrowRight to navigate pages.

 ### 1. Initial Setup
 1. **Grant Camera Permissions** - Allow camera access when prompted
 2. **Calibrate Neutral Position** (Optional) - Click "Hold Neutral for 2s" for better accuracy